NeitherZoeNorFiona/angular-demo/README.md

-# angular-demo
+# about angular-demo
-learn angular and practice in this repository
+this is a repository for learning and practicing angular.